joshuamkite/advent-of-code/2022/day-22/README.md

 - Removed separate methods for moving in different directions, as they're now handled by the single move method.
 - Updated the main function to use the new structure.

-WHich gave a correct result for Part 1
+Which gave a correct result for Part 1

+For Part 2 I could barely understand the explanations, still less attempt a solution.
+I wound up taking this wholesale from https://coeleveld.com/2022-advent-of-code-python/ It is not my own work!